 To qualify the provider/school/program must:

-- Must be willing to accept 3rd party payments by the Tribe, this program does not allow for reimbursements;
+- Must be willing to accept 3rd party payments by the Tribe, this program allows for limited reimbursements;

 - Must be willing to provide invoices and/or timesheet;